Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are excellent.
-Clue 1 directly references high school life, love, loss, and drama, which points away from all the answer choices.
-Clue 2 is about detective work, which is completely unrelated to the answer choices.
-These provide effective misdirection.
+The samples clearly point towards themes of high school drama or detective investigations, which are completely unrelated to any of the provided choices, effectively misdirecting the player.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices